Along the Great Divide

-Along the Great Divide is a 1951 American Western thriller film starring Kirk Douglas, Virginia Mayo, John Agar and Walter Brennan.
-Directed by Raoul Walsh, it was Douglas's first Western, a genre that served him well during his long career.
+Along the Great Divide is a 1951 American Western thriller film directed by Raoul Walsh and starring Kirk Douglas, Virginia Mayo, John Agar and Walter Brennan.
+It was Douglas's first of many Western films.

 Plot

-Federal marshal Len Merrick (Kirk Douglas) and two deputies rescue cattle rustler Tim "Pop" Keith (Walter Brennan) from a lynch mob headed by rancher Ned Roden (Morris Ankrum), whose eldest son has been fatally shot in the back.
-Roden believes the perpetrator was Pop, but Merrick insists on taking him to Santa Loma to stand trial.
+Federal marshal Len Merrick and two deputies rescue cattle rustler Tim "Pop" Keith from a lynch mob headed by rancher Ned Roden, whose eldest son has been fatally shot in the back.
+Roden believes that the perpetrator was Pop, but Merrick insists on taking him to Santa Loma to stand trial.
 Others in the mob accede to Merrick's decision, but Roden vows to administer his own kind of justice.
-He sends his other son, Dan (James Anderson), to gather his ranch hands while he attends to the burial.
-Merrick offers help, but is met with hostility.
-But then, after Roden leaves, Merrick discovers a pocket watch near the body of the dead son.
+He sends his other son Dan to gather his ranch hands while he attends to the burial.
+Merrick offers help but is met with hostility.
+After Roden leaves, Merrick discovers a pocket watch near the dead body.

-Pop suggests the group spend the night at his nearby cabin.
-Merrick accepts, but regrets his decision when Pop's daughter Ann (Virginia Mayo) ambushes them.
+Pop suggests that the group spend the night at his nearby cabin.
+Merrick accepts but regrets his decision when Pop's daughter Ann ambushes them.
 Merrick disarms her from behind.
-Later, Ann accompanies them onward to Santa Loma.
-To evade Roden and his ranch hands, Merrick takes an unexpected desert route to see if he's being trailed.
-The tactic fails, however, and the party is overtaken by Roden's gang.
-In the ensuing gunfight, Merrick's deputy and close friend, Billy Shear (John Agar), is wounded.
+Ann later accompanies them to Santa Loma.
+To evade Roden and his ranch hands, Merrick follows an unexpected desert route to determine whether he is being trailed.
+The tactic fails and the party is overtaken by Roden's gang.
+In the ensuing gunfight, Merrick's deputy and close friend Billy Shear is wounded.
 Merrick forces Roden into a stalemate by capturing his son Dan.
-As they travel on, Billy dies.
+As they travel forward, Billy dies.